 The family is entitled to be represented by an attorney or other designee, at the family's expense, and to have such person make statements on the family's behalf.

-The family is entitled to arrange for an interpreter to attend the hearing, at the expense of the family, or FH, as may be agreed upon by the two parties.
+The family is entitled to request an interpreter.
+Upon request, the PHA will provide competent interpretation services, free of charge